bugramogol/MarketApp/README.md

 Information:
     The tests were added just to run.
 Tests not completed.

-Json-Server Issues
+<h3>Json-Server Issue:</h3>

 When I examined the json-server documentation, I could not find a search type for the tag attribute in the json of the product.
 There may be erroneous filtering because the search is made with %Like%.
 If I need to give an example situation, when the 'Water' tag is searched, 'WaterFall' data is also displayed because 'Water' is included in 'WaterFall'.
 I couldn't fix this problem because I couldn't change the backend.